-As a personal trainer, it’s vital to protect yourself and your clients against a range of incidents by taking out specialist insurance.
-Without this cover, you leave yourself open to risk and potentially costly compensation claims.
-Here’s an overview of the different types of cover a personal trainer can have.
+As a personal trainer, it’s vital to protect yourself, your clients (and potentially your employees) against a range of incidents by taking out specialist insurance.
+Without this cover, you could end up being severely out of pocket and your professional reputation could be compromised.
+Here’s an overview of the different types of cover a personal trainer can have and why they’re essential.

 What is covered by Public Liability insurance?